 The first and most immediate step must be the formation of a very broad coalition to take initial steps towards securing such a Constitutional amendment.
 This coalition needs to make the midterm 2014 elections about the super-rich and money in elections.
 In that sense, candidates need to be running against the Supreme Court.
 Progressive candidates need to make the McCutcheon decision their battle-cry and use it to demonstrate the extent to which the 1 percent is moving at breakneck pace to derail any pretense of democracy.
 And they must commit to fighting for a Constitutional amendment to remove corruption from the electoral process.

 The McCutcheon decision must be understood in tandem with the voter suppression efforts that we have been witnessing over the past eight years.
 These are steps that are being taken to hold back the future, that is, to deflate the power of the growing majority in the U.S.A. that is seeking broad and significant social and economic changes.
 To the extent to which people of color, youth, seniors, veterans, and others are blocked from voting and to the extent to which the faucets are opened for the super-rich to contribute inordinate amounts of money to the candidates that they now own, elections lose any meaning other than being a veneer over a very clever dictatorship of wealth.

 The time has come to refocus the November elections on what is really at stake: the greed and avarice that now feels completely comfortable showing its face in public.

-Bill Fletcher, Jr. is a Senior Scholar with the Institute for Policy Studies, the immediate past president of TransAfrica Forum and the author of “They’re Bankrupting Us” – And Twenty Other Myths about Unions.
-Follow him on Facebook and at www.billfletcherjr.com.
+Bill Fletcher, Jr. is a racial justice, labor and global justice writer and activist.
+He is a Senior Scholar with the Institute for Policy Studies and the author of “They’re Bankrupting Us” – And Twenty Other Myths about Unions.
+Follow him on Facebook and atwww.billfletcherjr.com.